-Polaris is the North Star | EarthSky.org
+EarthSky | Polaris is the North Star

 Meanwhile, there is no visible star marking the celestial pole in the Southern Hemisphere.
 What’s more, the Southern Hemisphere won’t see a pole star appreciably close to the south celestial pole for another 2,000 years.

 At one time in human history, people literally depended on their lucky stars for their lives and livelihood.
 Luckily, they could trust the Big Dipper and the North Star to guide them.
 People could sail the seas and cross the trackless deserts without getting lost.
-When slavery existed in the United States, people escaping slavery counted on the Big Dipper (which they called the Drinking Gourd) to show them the North Star, lighting their way to the free states and Canada.
+When slavery existed in the United States, people escaping slavery counted on the Big Dipper to show them the North Star, lighting their way to the free states and Canada.

 While being honored as the North Star, Polaris enjoys the title of Lodestar and Cynosure as well.

-Polaris science.
 The single point of light that we see as Polaris is actually a triple star system, or three stars orbiting a common center of mass.
 The primary star, Polaris A, is a supergiant with about six times the mass of our sun.
 A close companion, Polaris Ab, orbits 2 billion miles from Polaris.
+You are unlikely to ever see this star, because it is too close to Polaris.

-Much farther away, near the top of the illustration, is the third companion Polaris B. Polaris B is located approximately 240 billion miles from Polaris A. The two companion stars are the same temperature as Polaris A, but are dwarf stars.
+Much farther away, near the top of the illustration, is the third companion, Polaris B. Polaris B, magnitude 8.7, is located approximately 240 billion miles from Polaris A. This translates to 18.4 arcseconds, and you can split these two stars in a small telescope.
+This split is always a hit at public star parties.
+The two companion stars are the same temperature as Polaris A but are dwarf stars.

 Astronomers estimate Polaris’ distance at 430 light-years.
 Considering the distance, Polaris must be a respectably luminous star.
-According to the star aficionado Jim Kaler, Polaris is a yellow supergiant star shining with the luminosity of 2500 suns.
-Polaris is also the closest and brightest Cepheid variable star – a type of star that astronomers use to figure distances to star clusters and galaxies.
+According to the star aficionado Jim Kaler, Polaris is a yellow supergiant star shining with the luminosity of 2,500 suns.

+Just when you think you have seen it all … maybe you have.
+Because this next bit will blow your mind, and you will never visually see it.
+Below we see an image of Polaris, which is actually several images stacked to bring out the contrast.
+Those are not clouds in our atmosphere.
+They are not clouds between us and Polaris.
+They are clouds well beyond Polaris, illuminated by the light of our galaxy.
+These clouds are called the Integrated Flux Nebula.
+I am not making this up: see here.

+“Polaris and His Integrated Flux Nebula” will never be as famous as “Bill Haley and His Comets.”
+They are too far out.

-Bottom line: Polaris is the North Star – the entire northern sky wheels around it.
+Bottom line: Polaris is the North Star; the entire northern sky wheels around it.
 But it’s not the brightest star in the sky.
 In fact, Polaris ranks only 50th in brightness.